Akaka Falls & Kahuna Falls (Honomū, Hawaiʻi Island)

 - Location: Akaka Falls State Park, Akaka Falls Rd, Honomū, HI 96728 (about 11 miles north of Hilo) on the island’s northeast (windward) side.

-- Safety: Stay on marked paths and behind railings; cliffs and wet surfaces are hazardous.
+- Safety: Stay on marked paths and behind railings; cliffs and wet surfaces can be hazardous.

 Nearby & Scenic Add-Ons

-- Pepeʻekeo Scenic Drive (Four-Mile): a lush coastal byway between Honomū and Hilo with ocean vistas, canopies of trees, and old sugar-era scenery.
+- Pepeʻekeo Scenic Drive (Four-Mile): A lush coastal byway between Honomū and Hilo with ocean vistas, tree canopies, and sugar-era scenery.

 Quick Facts